ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 **How Secure is Blockchain?**

 In this way, nothing on the internet is secure.
-On the other hand, if we talk about Blockchain technology, then it is &quot;unhackable&quot; to a great extent in comparison to the rest of the technology.
+On the other hand, if we talk about Blockchain technology, then it is  unhackable  to a great extent in comparison to the rest of the technology.
 To do any transaction in Blockchain, all the nodes of the entire network will have to agree, only then that transaction will be valid.
 Here, no single entity can say whether the transaction has taken place or not.

 To hack it, you will not have to hack only one system like a bank, but all the systems located in the whole network will have to be hacked, so hacking is not such an easy thing in this technology.